malbanes/darlky/05_XSS/Ressources/readme.txt

 All the tags seem identified but do not let me access the flag.
 - We continued the investigation on the OWASP website, and we finished finding an interesting possible breach related to HTML injection combined with malformed tags:  https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html
 - We tried several commands, including this one, which help find another breach \<a onmouseover="alert(document.cookie)"\>xxs link\</a\>.
-- The command which worked is a malformed 'a' tag including only this element: '<a'
+- The command which worked is a malformed 'a' tag including only this element: 'a'
 - The flag appeared: 0FBB54BBF7D099713CA4BE297E1BC7DA0173D8B3C21C1811B916A3A86652724E

 ##Breach Details